-Christopher was born and raised in Colorado, spending all his free time outdoors; in the Rockies or maintaining his annual neighborhood lawn mowing business.
-After studying percussion performance and cultural studies at the University of Northern Colorado, Christopher moved to Berlin, Germany.
+Christopher was born and raised in Colorado, spending much of his free time outdoors; in the Rockies or maintaining his annual neighborhood lawn mowing business.
+After studying Percussion Performance and Cultural Studies at the University of Northern Colorado, Christopher moved to Berlin, Germany.
 Exposure to this exceptionally rich urban fabric and high-quality built environment awakened Christopher’s desire to become involved with the design and creation of beautiful, functional, and meaningful outdoor places.
 As a result, he went on to pursue a master’s degree in Landscape Architecture at the University of Idaho.

-Christopher was influenced by his grandfather’s occupation as a steel mill worker and captivated by the imaginative extent that landscape architecture contributed to the transformation of the post-industrial Ruhr region of Germany.
-He utilized his German skills to conduct a case study of post-industrial landscapes and subsequent thesis design project revisioning the derelict Carrie Blast Furnace in Pittsburgh, PA.
+Christopher was influenced by his grandfather’s occupation as a steel mill worker and was captivated by the imaginative extent that Landscape Architecture contributed to the transformation of the post-industrial Ruhr region of Germany.
+He utilized his German skills to conduct a case study of post-industrial landscapes and subsequent thesis design project re-envisioning the derelict Carrie Blast Furnaces near Pittsburgh, Pennsylvania.

-Christopher began his professional career in Seattle and practiced throughout the Pacific Northwest with experience in residential, multi-family, parks and trails, public project involvement and land planning.
-He relocated to Miami in 2019 to join Raymond Jungles Inc. and has enjoyed South Florida’s vibrant culture, dynamic music and arts scene, sunshine and year-round delightful climate.
+Christopher began his professional career in Seattle and practiced throughout the Pacific Northwest, gaining experience in residential, multi-family, parks and trails, public project involvement and land planning.
+He relocated to Miami in 2019 to join RJI and has enjoyed South Florida’s vibrant culture, dynamic music and arts scene, and warm, sunny climate.